 Maria Lassnig was a significant avant-garde pioneer, whose work, during a career that spanned over 60 years, remains remarkably fresh and vibrant, consistently engaging with successive generations of contemporary artists.

 Working from a feminist perspective, Lassnig produced powerful, bold and introspective paintings that investigated human emotions and bodily sensations.

-The Serpentine exhibition, the first solo presentation of her work in a public gallery in the UK, included the first ever showing of a selection of Lassnig’s sensational oil paintings from the previous three years and rarely exhibited films.
+The Serpentine exhibition included the first ever showing of a selection of Lassnig’s sensational oil paintings from the previous three years, alongside rarely exhibited films.

-Lassnig uses bold forms and strong colours to create portraits and semi-figurative abstractions that reject the static tendencies of traditional portraiture.
-She coined the phrase ‘body-awareness paintings’ to describe a visual language that she invented and uses in her work to depict the invisible aspects of inner sensations.
-She has repeatedly used her own body, in her view an inexhaustible subject, as a tacit source to explore human sensory experience.
+Lassnig used strong forms and colours to create portraits and semi-figurative abstractions, rejecting the static tendencies of traditional portraiture.
+She coined the phrase ‘body-awareness paintings’ to describe a visual language that she invented and used in her work to depict the invisible aspects of inner sensations.
+She repeatedly used her own body, in her view an inexhaustible subject, as a tacit source to explore human sensory experience.